 Feast your eyes on some patios

-Malaga Patios Festival takes place between 1 and 5 June this year in the Perchel and La Trinidad districts.
+Malaga Patios Festival takes place in early June in the Perchel and La Trinidad districts.
 28 patios are open for viewing and there’s also flamenco, a photography exhibition and traditional food.
 Well worth visiting to experience another side to the city, far away from the tourist attractions and souvenirs.

 Make it a month for tomatoes